Find all the fun in New Braunfels for families right here!

 When you think of New Braunfels, one sure thing comes to mind – water!
 From the world-famous Schlitterbahn Waterpark to two rivers known for tubing on hot summer days, there’s no doubt water should be on any New Braunfels itinerary.

 Schlitterbahn New Braunfels Waterpark And Resort

 The well-known Schlitterbahn New Braunfels Waterpark is just off the banks of the Comal River, features 70 acres of fun, and offers resort accommodations for its guests.
 With seven different accommodations, your family might not want to leave.
-Making memories is what families do there.
+Making memories is what families do here.

-Not only is Schlitterbahn New Braunfels a favorite Texas Waterpark, it’s America’s favorite waterpark!
+Not only is Schlitterbahn New Braunfels a favorite Texas Waterpark, but it’s also America’s favorite waterpark!
 Did you know the park has the world’s longest tube ride?
 I’m not sure I would ride it, but my family would.

 To help keep costs down for families, Schlitterbahn New Braunfels offers free parking and allows guests to bring outside food for picnics.

 McKenna Children’s Museum

 This museum is just as impressive as many children’s museums I’ve visited in large cities around the country.
 Yes, and right in the heart of Hill Country.
 While the preschoolers in your life will go wild over the exhibits and play buildings, even my 11-year-old had fun.

 There are all kinds of fun in New Braunfels for families!
 Keep reading.

 Perhaps my daughter’s favorite spot in the entire museum is the one and only “Space Walk” in Texas.
 Kids can quickly put on their NASA spacesuit, play in a makeshift rocket, then head out into space, where they will attempt a spacewalk.
 The spacewalk is a dark mirrored room child walkthrough, where one is surrounded by “stars.”

 Pro Tip: It’s not open on Sundays, but I loved their “Play All Day” admission policy, where you can leave and come back later.